TheSainEyereg/fastify-request-queue/README.md

 # fastify-request-queue

 A plugin for [Fastify](https://www.fastify.io/) that ensures methods are executed sequentially, preventing race conditions or overlapping executions in your routes.
-This is particularly useful for scenarios where order of operations matters, such as processing transactions or handling resource-intensive tasks.
+This is particularly useful for scenarios where order of operations matters, such as processing transactions.

 ## Installation